VedantParanjape/gsoc2021/index.md

 permalink: /
 ---

-# GSoC 2020 Tracker
+# GSoC 2021 Tracker

-I'm Vedant, I am working under BeagleBoard.org for Google summer of code 2020.
+I'm Vedant, I am working with libcamera for Google summer of code 2021.
 Here is my everyday progress.